 They had been carrying what they said was a casket in which they were returning a dead comrade to bury.
 There was a casket, but they'd been told to bring that in via customs, to be properly scanned.
 Those orders had been met with resistance then gunfire.
 The vargr fought their way into the terminal as the security force built to stop them.
 As the battle reached its peak, the smaller group opened up with 'fire and drop' heavy weapons and punched across the extrality line.
 They then fought their way out of the terminal, where the knights had joined the engagement.
 The main battlefield was spread with bodies around the shot up casket, covered with pooling blood, splattered flesh as well as shattered plaster, glass and other materials.
 Moving directly over, the Security Director checked the casket for locks or booby traps before opening it.

 Inside, they saw a body.
 But, it was packed around by packets containing some foreign substance that looked remarkably like bags of a powdered drug.
 After the crew were quickly debriefed on the scene, they were sent back to their ship because their part was done.
 There, they compared notes and got ready for the party.
 They hadn't really planned who would do what, but decided they'd have Emkir pilot the ship's launch to the club and land on the roof.
 They knew they'd have to fill positions like PR, Security and Personal Aides as well as controlling Mr. Vougazgi.
-With things settling down in the port, Rol got permission to take the ship's air/raft to the club, to spec things out to make some plans and notes.
+With things settling down in the port, Rol got the OK to take the ship's air/raft to the club and spec things out, to make some plans.
 After he got there, Rol watched as the place moved from "newly opened for the evening" to "pre-party" mode as Emkir's publicity calls began having an effect.

 At the club, Rol watched the circus grow ever larger.
 While nothing had gotten out of order, he shook his head and hoped the knights knew what they'd set themselves up for.
 Emkir relaxed as he powered up the cutter and got used to the craft for the first time.
 The controls were fairly standard and, though not configurable, were not too difficult to get used to.
 His first thought was that it seemed a fairly blunt model as his control panels and systems responded.
 Emkir contacted the port for lift and flight authorization, and sent his Inthe Army authorizations plus the credential bona fides from Ms. Vik.
 The port cleared the flight plan, but he was asked to hold until a clearing in traffic was available.
 Once they were cleared, Emkir smoothly lifted the craft and activated the flight plan programmed into the system.
 With that locked in, they were on the way as everyone in the back got comfortable.
 They shared small talk, relaxing before the coming storm.